rsautter/CyMorph/README.md

     smooth_degree: 0.2

 ## Downloading from SDSS
-To download images from SDSS, a
+To download images from SDSS, a module in Download was created.
+Is required a csv file.